-In the most recent legislative session, the Family Leave Insurance Act (A.6289/S.7547) was introduced in both the New York State Assembly and Senate, and it passed the Assembly on March 3, 2014!
+In the most recent legislative session, the Family Leave Insurance Act (A.1793-B / S.4742-B) was introduced in both the New York State Assembly and Senate, and it passed the Assembly on March 3, 2014!
 This critical legislation would provide workers with up to 12 weeks of paid leave—financed through small employee payroll contributions—to care for a new child or seriously ill family member.
-A family leave insurance bill passed the New York State Assembly in 2005 and 2007.
+A family leave insurance bill also passed the New York State Assembly in 2005 and 2007.